rafael-santiago/cherry/doc/README.md

 ## What about the misc config?

 Misc configurations are generic configurations for a specific room.
 It can be accessed from section called: ``cherry.[room-name].misc``.
-Take a look at the ``Table 4`` in order to see what can be configurated in this section.
+Take a look at the ``Table 4`` in order to see what can be configured in this section.

 |      **Configuration**                   |               **What it does**                             |  **Data type**     |
 |:----------------------------------------:|:----------------------------------------------------------:|:------------------:|